Meta-learning an Intermediate Representation for Few-shot Block-wise Prediction of Landslide Susceptibility: Introduction

-The model constructed by \textit{global analysis} can elevate the fitting ability of given samples, but it limits the transferability for being generalized to new unseen area.
-Because the landslide-inducing environments of various parts of a region are different, it might be unreasonable to use only one model to represent multiple landslide causes.
+\textit{Global analysis} can elevate the fitting performance of a single model on given samples, but it limits the transferability of the model for being generalized to various scenarios.
+Because the landslide-inducing environments of various parts of a region may be different, it might be unreasonable to use only one model to represent multiple landslide causes.
 For example, suppose that the occurrence of a landslide in one region is extremely sensitive to the slope, while the occurrence in other regions is not.
-The model fed with similar input features should give the same output, but in this case, the occurrence of a landslide in two areas could be different states, that is, one input caused a landslide prediction, whereas the other did not.
-One possible reason is that the dominant causative factors, for example, lithology and/or rainfall, resulting in such discrepancy were not captured as feeding to the training model.
-Intuitively, to solve the generalization limitation, we divide the region into blocks and build models respectively for each block.
-However, this is limited by the very few landslide/non-landslide samples, because the collection of historical or assumptive landslide points requires not only expert knowledge but also an investigation of the site \citep{ciampalini2016landslide}.
+The model fed with similar input features should give the same output, but in this case, the occurrence of a landslide in two areas could be different states, that one input caused a landslide prediction, whereas the other did not.
+One possible reason is that the dominant causative factors, for example, lithology or rainfall, resulting in such discrepancy were not captured as feeding to the training model.
+Intuitively, to solve the generalization limitation, we divide the region into blocks and build models, respectively.
+We denoted this as block-wise analysis in this article.

-\subsubsection{Few samples for block-wise analysis}
+\subsection{Few samples for block-wise analysis}

-In the face of a new task, intuitively, we can retrain the predictive model with samples of that task.
-However, this is a time-consuming and laborious process, particularly for a large-scale unseen area.
-For the block prediction, owing to the expensive cost of collecting landslide/non-landslide points, only a few samples can be used for training the model in each block, which can lead to severe \textit{overfitting} problems.
-Therefore, the related issue is how the current model is quickly adapted to unseen areas with only a small amount of labeled samples.
-For this question, we considered whether there is an intermediate representation that is conditionally sensitive to variations in some aspects; thus, the model could be quickly adapted to the target model with very few samples containing those aspects.
+In large mountainous scenarios, access to landslide events is costly and limited.
+Because the collection of historical or assumptive landslide points requires not only expert knowledge but also involves an investigation of the probably dangerous site \citep{ciampalini2016landslide}.
+Therefore, the related issue is how the current model can be quickly adapted to unseen areas with only a few labeled samples.
+For this question, we considered whether there is an intermediate representation that is conditionally sensitive to variations in some aspects concerning general and vital landslide causes; thus, within these concepts, the representation could be few-shot adapted to new tasks.